quintans/eventsourcing/README.md

 **Components**:
 - utility to read/write to/from an event store
 - database change listeners to propagate changes into a message stream
-- message stream listeners to build read models (Projection)
+- outbox
-- message stream listeners to react to domain events (Reactors)
+- message stream listeners to build Projection

 > **Projections**: can be rebuild since the beginning of time